 Fashions were quickly changing in the 1950s.
 Hemlines were coming up, and necklines were dropping.
 More women than ever before were turning in their dresses for pants.
 Many young men adorned their bedroom walls with 1950 pinup fashion posters of Hollywood stars like Elizabeth Taylor, Grace Kelly, Natalie Wood and Marilyn Monroe.
 Women sought to look like them by copying the 1950s pinup fashion.
 Many clothing items created in the 1950s are great to wear to work, school and parties today.

-Many women were still more comfortable wearing dresses than they were pants.
+Many women preferred wearing 1950s fashion dresses over pants because they were more comfortable in them.
 On some college campuses, however, that began to change.
 When it did, it quickly spread throughout the rest of society.
 There are at least two styles of casual dresses that are easy to recreate.
 They will look sharp at the office or on a casual date.

 As prosperity grew throughout the decade, there were many elaborate dresses.
 The ability to mass produce garments allowed many people to be able to afford them.